helgek/zigbee2mqtt.io/docs/devices/M515EGBZTN.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+## Notes
+Important note for those who have the second generation device (labeled as TM616EGBZTN but recognized as M515EGBZTN in Zigbee2MQTT):
+The official documentation states only provides instructions on how to set the limits via app (via Z2M ui using the Z2M integration).
+But there's undocumented way to set the limits also on the device (as it is also possible with the older / first generation M515EGBZTN devices which are also identified as M515EGBZTN in Z2M).
+To set limits using the buttons on the device do the following:
+1. Press and hold 'Up' & 'Down' button at the same time for about 5 seconds.
+2. The device will shortly flash red and then it will blink continously with blue color.
+3. Now go to the first limit position (if in 'forward' mode which is the factory setting this is the upper limit).
+Once reached press the 'Stop' button twice very quickly -> first limit is set.
+4. Now go to the second limit position (if in 'forward' mode which is the factory setting this is the lower limit).
+Once reached press the 'Stop' button again twice very quickly -> second limit is set.
 <!-- Notes END: Do not edit below this line -->